E-commerce

 Service continuity

-Shopify: orders, locations and best practices
+Shopify: orders, locations, and best practices

 Fulfillment

-Tags and flows
+Tags and workflows

 Draft orders